Hudson River Sloop Clearwater: Music and festivals

 One of the organization's biggest fundraisers has been its annual music and environmental festival, the Clearwater Festival.
 Officially known as the "Great Hudson River Revival," it was America's oldest and largest annual festival of its kind.
 The weekend-long festival was held each June for over three decades, with attendances of up to 15,000 people.
 The festival raised funds and consciousness on the plight of the river and the earth.
 Net proceeds went directly to support Clearwater's environmental research, education and advocacy to help preserve and protect the Hudson River and its tributaries, as well as communities in the river valley.
 Music ranged from Blues to Rock, Reggae to Salsa, Bluegrass to Jazz, and Funk to Folk.
-The festival was cancelled in 2022, but organizers are considering reviving it in 2023.
+The festival was cancelled in 2022.

 In 1984, Seeger founded the Walkabout Clearwater Chorus as a community choir that promotes environmental and social justice causes.
 The chorus carries a 7 ft model of the Sloop Clearwater to their appearances at festivals, parades and other performances throughout the Hudson Valley area and beyond.
 The chorus appears on Seeger's 2008 album Pete Seeger at 89.
 The chorus has performed in Dortmund, Germany, bi-annually since 2001.
 It also runs a coffee house, featuring folk music performers, at the Memorial United Methodist Church in White Plains, New York, from October to May each year on the second Saturday of each month.